Animating parameters and the camera

 Animation frames vs. simulation frames

 After loading a simulation sequence into OVITO, the timeline below the viewport windows indicates the length of the current animation interval.
 Animation frame numbers start at zero in OVITO.
-Thus, an animation starting at frame 0 and ending at frame 100, for example, consists of 101 video frames.
+Thus, an animation ending at frame 100, for example, consists of 101 video frames.

-In addition to the animation length, the Animation settings dialog also lets you change the playback speed (frames per second) of the current animation.
+In the Animation settings dialog you set the playback speed (frames per second) of the current animation.
 This number determines the frame rate of video files produced by OVITO (e.g. AVI or MPEG).
-It also affects the playback within OVITO, which, however, typically happens at a lower effective rate because loading the next simulation snapshot from disk takes too long to reach the realtime frame rate.
+It also affects the playback within OVITO's viewports, which, however, typically occurs at a lower effective rate because loading the next simulation snapshot from disk can easily take too long to reach the realtime frame rate.

-Simple animation effects can readily be achieved using the Expression selection and Compute property modifiers.
-These modifiers allow you to enter arbitrary mathematical formulas and Boolean expressions to select subsets of particles or to manipulate certain particle properties (e.g. position, color, transparency, etc.).
+Simple animation effects can be readily achieved by using the Expression selection and Compute property modifiers.
+These modifiers allow you to enter mathematical formulas or Boolean expressions to select subsets of particles or to manipulate certain particle properties (e.g. position, color, transparency, etc.).

-Within such a math expression, you can incorporate the special variable
+Within such math expressions, you can incorporate the special variable

 Frame, which evaluates

 to the current animation frame number.
-Thus, if you reference this variable in an expression, the formula becomes
+Thus, whenever you reference this variable in an expression, the formula becomes

 time-dependent and OVITO will recompute the results on every animation frame.